 “Your messaging session was THE hit of the conference.
 Everyone loved it.
 Thank you so much!” — Kris Sinclair Executive Director | Association of California Symphony Orchestras

 Sign up today to learn how to improve your nonprofit’s communications.
 Interested in one of these sessions and don’t see it on our calendar?
-Drop us a note at email@example.com, and let us know which workshop you’d like to see in your neighborhood.
+We can customize any of our workshops for presentation to your staff and board.
+Contact us to explore the possibilities.

 The Minute Message Model